portone-io/server-sdk/jvm/lib/Module.md

 required to set up IP filters when the messages are verified by itself.)

 The [WebhookVerifier] class implements a simple webhook verification logic.
-The [WebhookVerificationException] is thrown when the verification fails.
+The [io.portone.sdk.server.errors.WebhookVerificationException] is thrown when the verification fails.

 After a new webhook secret is issued to replace the existing secret, multiple signatures are included in the messages for a certain amount of time during